arctic-alpaca/mutnet/README.md

 ## Nightly
-This crate currently makes use of [type privacy](https://github.com/rust-lang/rust/issues/48054) and thus only compiles on nightly Rust.
+This crate makes use of [type privacy](https://github.com/rust-lang/rust/issues/48054) and thus only compiles on nightly Rust.
 It currently looks like this [limitation should be lifted](https://github.com/rust-lang/rust/pull/113126) with Rust 1.74.0.

 ## Supported Protocols
 - Ethernet II
 - IEEE 802.1Q VLAN tags
+- ARP (request & reply for Ethernet and IPv4)
 - IPv4
 - IPv6 (no Jumbograms)
   - IPv6 Extensions (fragment, hop by hop, destination options, routing)
 - TCP
-- ARP (request & reply for Ethernet and IPv4)
+- UDP

 ## Safety & Panics
 mutnet makes use of `#[forbid(unsafe_code)]` to ensure the absence of unsafe code.